What Is Bubble Tea?

-- Cook for around 2-15 minutes (see instructions on bag), and stir occasionally
+- Add tapioca pearls and cook for around 2-15 minutes (see instructions on bag), and stir occasionally.

-- Pour 1.5 cups of tea into each
+- Pour 1 1/2 cups of tea into each glass.

-- Add in 2-3 tbsp of milk and/or half and half to each glass or shaking cup
+- Add in 2-3 tbsp of milk and/or half and half to each glass.

-- If using powder, add a scoop according to suggested serving
+- If using a boba milk powder, add a scoop according to the product's instructions.

 You can also flavor your tea with homemade ingredients (such as coffee or fresh ginger) or fruit.
 Also feel free to customize with different toppings, such as fruit jelly or pudding.
 Serve with large boba straws or long spoons depending on contents.